 The dictionary definition of a mixed bag, with pieces of a galvanizing memoir/political screed swimming in a pool of self-indulgence and half-formed ideas.
 Artist/musician/filmmaker/iconoclast Laurie Anderson (Home of the Brave) offers her first feature film in three decades, using the life and death of her beloved rat terrier as a launching pad for excursions into post-9/11 paranoia, the slippery nature of creativity, and Tibetan concepts of death and ghosts.
 It’s exciting and annoying and surprising, kind of like finding out that your strange, annoying neighbor with all the dogs is Laurie Anderson.
 When I wasn’t shaking my head and sighing loudly, I was enthralled.

 TUESDAY, NOVEMBER 17

 The Hunger Games: Mockingjay – Part 2 (Dir.: Francis Lawrence; GRADE: C+)

 THURSDAY, NOVEMBER 19

-A solid rule of thumb: if mainstream critics feel comfortable piling onto a nine-figure, major studio blockbuster, there’s a better than average chance that the film is at least interesting.
+A solid rule of thumb: if mainstream critics feel comfortable piling onto a nine-figure, major studio blockbuster, there’s a better than average chance that the film is at least entertaining.
 All too often, broad critical consensus tilts toward a film’s real or presumed box office viability.
-Brad Bird’s gleaming, awe-obsessed vision has some definite structural issues (the antagonist doesn’t materialize until the third act, and even worse, it’s exactly the sort of Ayn Rand-ian social critic villain we’ve come to expect from Bird), but it’s also scruffy and weird in a Joe Dante/Robert Zemeckis fashion, with two complex young female characters at its core.
+Brad Bird’s gleaming vision has some obvious structural issues.
+The antagonist doesn’t materialize until the third act, and even worse, he is precisely the sort of Ayn Rand-ian social critic villain we’ve come to expect from Bird.
+However, it’s also scruffy and weird in a Joe Dante/Robert Zemeckis fashion, with two complex young female characters at its core.